vatpac-technology/sops/docs/terminal/eastsale.md

 | F, G, X, Y | WESTERN Lane  |

 !!! tip
     [Coordination requirements](#acd-to-es-tcu) exist between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
-Controllers performing the role of ACD should ensure they coordinate with TCU **before** providing clearance.

 ### VFR Routes
 There are several VFR routes established in the ES TMA to faciliate the movement of civil VFR traffic.